-Regional orientation meetings are held for teachers interested in becoming National Board Certified.
-The meetings provide prospective candidates with information regarding the NBCT process and content.
-Anyone seeking state funding is required to attend an orientation meeting.
+Regional orientation meetings will be held in April and May 2021 for teachers interested in becoming National Board Certified.
+The meetings provide prospective candidates with information regarding the NBCT process and content only.
+Attendance is not mandatory to receive support funding; it is informational only.

 Support meetings are held at various sites throughout the state for NBCT candidates.
 These meetings begin in the fall and continue through the spring.
 Locations of support sites are determined by the number of registrations in the different areas of the state.
-Support meetings are facilitated by Arkansas NBCTs and provide guidance and resources to NBCT candidates as they prepare their NBPTS submissions.
+In 2020-2021, these meetings will be held virtually.
+Support meetings are facilitated by Arkansas NBCTs and provide guidance and resources to NBCT candidates as they prepare their NBCTs submissions.

 Learn more about the standards that define the knowledge and skills Arkansas students should have in order to be ready for college and careers.Learn More